Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Introduction

 \section{Introduction}

 Modern day quantum computing is limited to Noisy Intermediate Scale Quantum devices \cite{preskill2018quantum}.
 These devices are characterized by limited qubit counts, short coherence times, and imperfect gate operations, which together restrict the depth of quantum circuits that can be executed within a fixed error tolerance \cite{weidenfeller2022scaling,ratcliffe2018scaling,hegde2022toward, mills2022two}.
 Achieving fully fault-tolerant quantum computation ultimately requires the development of quantum error correction~\cite{shor1995scheme}, which currently still faces major experimental and resource challenges.
-Facing these limitations, alternative approaches are being actively developed.